Bath & Body Works exterior

 Interactive kiosks will also pop up in 46 high-traffic malls, inviting shoppers to explore all three of Bath & Body Works’ holiday scents, also including Snowflakes & Cashmere and Twisted Peppermint, as well as other scents.
 Thirty pilot stores will feature seasonal window displays to entice consumers to experience interactive try‑and‑smell stations.

 “We’re bringing the holiday season to life for consumers in new and unexpected ways,” said Jamie Sohosky, the chain’s chief marketing officer.
-“By diffusing our signature Fresh Balsam scent into iconic places like Grand Central Station and movie theaters, we’re creating moments of joy and festive spirit that reach consumers wherever they are—making the magic of Bath & Body Works part of their everyday experiences.”
+“By diffusing our signature Fresh Balsam scent into iconic places like Grand Central Terminal and movie theaters, we’re creating moments of joy and festive spirit that reach consumers wherever they are—making the magic of Bath & Body Works part of their everyday experiences.”

 Bath & Body Works Following in Some Established Marketing Footsteps